highjun/GalaxyPPG-Logger/README.md

 To officially deploy and use this app with Samsung Health features, you must submit a partner request:
 👉 [Samsung Health Partner Application](https://developer.samsung.com/SHealth/partner/MzgxNjUw)

 However, for development or trial use, this app leverages **Health Developer Mode**, allowing you to bypass the partner approval process.
-Please follow the instructions to enable Developer Mode on your device.
+In the wearable app, go to Settings > Applications > Health Platform and tap the top area multiple times to enable [Dev mode].

+---

+### App Features

+At the top of each device, you can see wearable information (the wearable shows its own info, while the smartphone shows the connected wearable's info).
+Please ensure that both devices display identical information.
+If they don't match, you should first connect them through the [Galaxy Wearables](https://play.google.com/store/apps/details?id=com.samsung.android.app.watchmanager&pli=1) app.

+**Wearable Device Features:**
+- Play & Pause button for turning data collection on and off
+- Flush button for deleting previously collected data
+- Send button for sending collected data to the connected smartphone

+**Smartphone Features:**
+- Monitor the data collection status of the currently connected wearable device
+- Receive and export data from the wearable device (Export button located in the menu bar)
+- Tagging functionality to record timestamps of specific events
+- Timer to track elapsed time during experiments
+- Reset tagging info and timer (Reset button located in the menu bar)

 ---